drkrillo/docs/creator/sdk7/publishing/publishing.md

 ### The test server

 You can deploy content to the test catalyst server to run full tests with multiple users, the surrounding scenes, and an environment that is identical to production.
-The test server is identical to all other catalyst servers, the difference is that the content that is deployed to this server isn't propagated to the others.
-Content deployed to other servers on the other hand does get propagated to this server, so surrounding scenes should look as they will in production.
+The test server is identical to all other catalyst servers.
+The difference is that content deployed to this server isn't propagated to the others.
+However, content deployed to other servers does get propagated to this server, so surrounding scenes should look as they will in production.

 {% hint style="warning" %}
 **📔 Note**: To deploy to parcels in the test server, you must have the same permissions required to deploy to those parcels in the main network.